ripienaar/free-for-dev/README.md

   * [CommandBar](https://www.commandbar.com/) - Unified Search Bar as-a-service, web-based UI widget/plugin that allows your users to search contents, navigations, features, etc. within your product, which helps discoverability.
 Free for up to 1,000 Monthly Active Users, unlimited commands.
   * [Magny](https://magny.io) - SaaS service that helps implement command palettes (e.g. in-app search), which significantly decreases the time users find anything in an app, leveraging the user experience and efficiency.
   * [searchly.com](http://www.searchly.com/) — Free 2 indices and 20 MB storage
+  * [Typesense.org](https://typesense.org/) - Open Source Alternative to Algolia + Pinecone & Elasticsearch.
+Completely for free.
+As fast as Algolia, As good as Elasticsearch, as simple as Pinecone.

 **[⬆️ Back to Top](#table-of-contents)**